kirillzyusko/react-native-keyboard-controller/README.md

 ## Documentation

-Check out our dedicated documentation page for info about this library, API reference and more: [https://kirillzyusko.github.io/react-native-keyboard-controller/](https://kirillzyusko.github.io/react-native-keyboard-controller/)
+Check out the dedicated documentation page for information about this library, API reference and more: [https://kirillzyusko.github.io/react-native-keyboard-controller/](https://kirillzyusko.github.io/react-native-keyboard-controller/)

 ## Contributing